Privacy policy

 The hosting services we use serve to provide the following services: Infrastructure and platform services, computing capacity, storage space and database services, security services and technical maintenance services that we use for the purpose of operating the website.

-In doing so, we or our hosting provider process inventory data, contact data, content data, contract data, usage data, meta and communication data of customers, interested parties and visitors to this website on the basis of our legitimate interests in the efficient and secure provision of our website in accordance with Art.
+We or our hosting provider process inventory data, contact data, content data, contract data, usage data, meta and communication data of customers, interested parties and visitors to this website on the basis of our legitimate interests in an efficient and secure provision of our website in accordance with Art.
 6 para.
-1 sentence 1 f) GDPR in conjunction with Art.
+1 lit. f GDPR.
+Art.
+6 para.
+1 sentence 1 f) GDPR in conjunction with.
+Art.
 28 GDPR.
-Art.
-28 GDPR .

 2.3 Access data

-• Name and URL of the file accessed
+• Name and URL of the retrieved file

-• Notification of successful retrieval (HTTP response code)
+• Message about successful retrieval (HTTP response code)

 • Browser type and browser version

-• Referrer URL (i.e. the previously visited page)
+• Referer URL (i.e. the previously visited page)

 • Websites that are accessed by the user’s system via our website